CommScope's COVID-19 Customer & Partner Hub Visit

 - Macro coverage: Emerging 5G RF technologies could enable a 3.5 GHz layer overlaid on the existing macro grid.

 We will finish answering the questions in our next blog.
-In the meantime, if you would like further explanation of any of the topics or there are additional questions that you would like to get answered, feel free to contact us by completing the form at the end of this article.
+In the meantime, if you would like further explanation of any of the topics or there are additional questions that you would like to get answered, feel free to contact us.